Truck Accident Attorneys in North Carolina

 Our firm's reputation speaks for itself, as we have successfully recovered millions of dollars in verdicts and settlements for our clients.
 We understand the financial and emotional burdens that truck accident injuries can cause, and we are here to help you seek the compensation you need to move forward with your life.

-If you or a loved one was injured in an accident with a semi-truck, tractor-trailer or other type of commerical truck, contact our Winston-Salem truck accident lawyers at (336) 568-8779 to schedule a free consultation.
+If you or a loved one was injured in an accident with a semi-truck, tractor-trailer, or other type of commercial truck, contact our North Carolina truck accident lawyers at (336) 568-8779to schedule a free consultation.

 60-year-old woman suffered a head injury in a rear-end truck accident that caused her death.